opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 55     I accept that the Lassez Product is in broad terms a cosmetic product, and not a pharmaceutical one.
 However, that is not conclusive of the matter.
 Products falling within different Nice Classifications may still be _similar_ ( _Staywell_ at [43]; Ng-Loy Wee Loon, _Law of Intellectual Property of Singapore_ (Sweet & Maxwell, 2nd Ed, 2014) (“ _Ng-Loy Wee Loon_ ”) at para 21.5.23).

-Additionally, in _Clinique Laboratories, LLC v Clinique Suisse Pte Ltd and another_ [2010] 4 SLR 510 (“ _Clinique_ ”) at [28], the court recognised that there was a “convergence between the cosmetic care and medical industries which had resulted in both industries competing for the same group of consumers”.
+Additionally, in _Clinique Laboratories, LLC v Clinique Suisse Pte Ltd and another_ <span class="citation">[2010] 4 SLR 510</span> (“ _Clinique_ ”) at [28], the court recognised that there was a “convergence between the cosmetic care and medical industries which had resulted in both industries competing for the same group of consumers”.

 56     Accordingly, the Lassez Product’s status as a cosmetic product that does not require a prescription and the Latisse Product’s status as a pharmaceutical product available only on prescription cannot be conclusive of whether the goods are similar.
 The court must proceed to consider the usual factors to determine the similarity of goods.
 This includes (but is not limited to) the uses, users and the trade channels through which the goods reach the market and the extent to which the goods are competitive: _British Sugar plc v James Robertson & Sons Ltd_ [1996] RPC 281(“ _British Sugar_ ) at 296—296; _Hai Tong_ at [92].